Core Values in the Workplace: 84 Powerful Examples

-At different points in your professional career it is helpful to identify your core values.
-These are personal values that guide you when making important decisions and doing work.
-Determining the values that are meaningful in your life can help you to develop personal and professional goals.
+Core values are personal ethics or ideals that guide you when making decisions, building relationships and solving problems.
+Identifying the values that are meaningful to you can help you develop and achieve personal and professional goals.
 It can also help you find jobs and companies that align with your ideals.

 Related: SMART Goals: Definitions and Examples